 Common food groups that contribute to cibophobia include:

-- Undercooked foods: Many foods, especially meats, eggs, and seafood, are recommended to be cooked to a specific temperature to avoid foodborne illness or parasites.
+- Undercooked foods: Many foods, especially meat, eggs, and seafood, are recommended to be cooked to a specific temperature to avoid foodborne illness or parasites.
 A person may worry excessively about whether food is cooked enough.

 - Foods past their expiration date: Food that is past the expiration date causes a fear that it may be spoiled and cause illness.